NBA Players are not overpaid

 The Gap between ownership and players continues to grow despite the lucrative contracts players are signing

 In 1984, Magic Johnson signed a 25-year contract for $1 million a year.
 At the time, it was the longest and most lavish contract in the history of sports.
-The Contract included all of the services Magic would provide as a player and after he retired as a coach, GM, or another capacity for the Laker organization.
+The contract included all of the services Magic would provide as a player and after he retired as a coach, General Manager, or another capacity for the Laker organization.

 Today, that will not even buy the Lakers two years of Lebron Jame’s playing time in his mid-thirties or a meeting with Paul George.

-While I am sure that Magic Johnson gripes that he was underpaid in his career, I am sure Bill Russell and Wilt Chamberlain have a different sentiment.
-Bill Russell in 1965 signed the highest paid contract in NBA history worth $100,001 dollars a year for three seasons; this was just after Wilt Chamberlain because the first NBA player to earn six figures.
+While I am sure that Johnson gripes that he was underpaid in his career, Bill Russell and Wilt Chamberlain may have a different sentiment.
+Russell in 1965 signed the highest paid contract in NBA history worth $100,001 dollars a year for three seasons; this was just after Chamberlain because the first NBA player to earn six figures.
 Inflation adjusted in 1984 dollars, Russell’s salary was worth a little of $300,000 a year; roughly a third of what Magic was making at that time.

 There does appear to be a trend that the best players are paid the most money and that the market is the best indicator of talent in basketball.
 As it is in most professions too.